World Art Day: Leonardo da Vinci (1452-1519), The Last Supper (1495-1498), tempera on gesso, pitch and mastic. Via Wikimedia Commons

 I was first attracted by the beauty of the very large photographs before realizing what I was looking at.
 The poverty and derelict living condition of the people made me wonder why anyone should be subjected to such inhuman conditions just because of the color of their skin.
 I was overtaken by the sublimity and power of the images before me.
 I soon realized that I had succumbed to the power of art.

 Since experiencing the photographs by the South African photographer, I have been investigating the power of photography and its ability to document history.
 I have studied photographs taken during war times and even those capturing disasters around the globe.
 Some of them are very gruesome but informative.
 Of course, there are beautiful photos like those in National Geographic.

 5. When I saw your question “How has art touched your life?”
 I was really excited.
 Many people appreciate art just because of the beauty.
 But art is more than beauty!
 Art has the ability to change people’s lives.
 Every time people talk about Steve Jobs they forget to mention that he was an artist.
 He studied calligraphy for a while and that art background influenced many of his creations in later years.
-From apple computers, to iphone and ipad, Jobs ensured that design was optimal in all his products.
+From Apple computers to iPhone and iPad, Jobs ensured that design was optimal for all his products.
 And that is how I have been touched by art.
-By using iphone, ipad and even driving my car, I know I am having an interaction with art.
+By using iPhone, iPad and even driving my car, I know I am having an interaction with art.
 Art is a part of everyday life and it is impossible not to be touched by art.

 Beyond art, I think important technologies that have artistic inclination should be part of the World Art Day celebrations.
 Can you Imagine a show in a museum or art gallery presenting Steve Jobs’s creation as works of art?
 That will be exciting.